crossminer/scava-docs/docs/development/Extend-MongoDB-Data-Model.md

 * Download the Pongo tool : https://github.com/kolovos/pongo/releases
 * Run the Pongo generator from the command line as follows: **java -jar pongo.jar  youremffile.emf**
-* Add this class in your org.crossminer.**mycomponent**.repository.model package
+* Add this class in your org.scava.**mycomponent**.repository.model package

 More information about Pongo  : https://github.com/kolovos/pongo/wiki

 ## Comment

-Here we learnt ways to modify model in the Crossminer platform.
-To know more about the access of data with the Pongo APIs [link here](https://github.com/crossminer/crossminer/wiki/Access-to-MongoDB-database-using-PONGO) .
+Here we learnt ways to modify model in the Scava platform.
+To know more about the access of data with the Pongo APIs [link here](../admin/Access-to-MongoDB-database-using-PONGO).